 - Share customer reviews on outside sites

-- Share your posts online and refer them to others
+- Share your posts online

 Another way to identify best customers is with an emailed survey.
 A short NPS survey can tell who is most likely to recommend you to friends and family members for a free month or referral link.

 Once the list is ready, it’s time to reach out.

 Another tip that can attract customers is to work with nonprofit organizations.
 Rather than rewarding individuals, you are providing funds or goods to a local charity.
 This is called a community referral program.